-Medulloblastoma is a cancerous type of brain tumor.
+Medulloblastoma is the most common cancerous (malignant) type of brain tumor.
 It develops in the cerebellum, a part of the brain near the bottom of the skull.

 Doctors usually treat kids who have this type of tumor with a combination of surgery, chemotherapy, and radiation therapy.
 Treatment has improved in recent years, and more kids are making a full recovery.